tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 The pounding stopped, and we thought that Atlas had been shot, but then we heard a scratching noise and realized the rat was crawling along the outside framework of the tower and was making his way towards our open windows.

 We all scrambled to the hatch and pulled off the table.
 We had to get out.
-If we were trapped in the small sentry box with that rat it would be a death no one wanted to imagine.
+If we were trapped in the sentry box with that rat it, would be a death no one wanted to imagine.

 Atlas screeched when it poked its head into the tower, I looked into its black eyes and saw its whiskers twinge.
 It made a disgusting noise as its lips rubbed its blood-covered front buck teeth.